 The ownership of hotels is very capital intensive.
 We finance the acquisition of our hotels with a mixture of equity and long-term debt while we traditionally finance renovations and operating needs with cash provided from operations or with borrowings from our corporate credit facility.
-Typically, when we acquire a hotel, we seek a five to ten year loan secured by a mortgage on the hotel.
-These loans have a large balloon payment due at their maturity.
+Our mortgage loans have a large balloon payment due at their maturity.
 Generally, we find it more efficient to place a significant amount of debt on a small number of our hotels while we try to maintain a significant number of our hotels unencumbered.